 Located in a former train station in a very heart of Paris, Musee Orsay was founded in 1986.
 It’s one of the best museums of modern art today.
 And definitely a place to go to see some of the most famous Impressionists’ paintings.
 Beside their work, it’s also a home to a famous Edouard Manet’s ‘The lunchon on the grass’.

 It’s also where one of the most famous photo spots in Paris is.
-A huge watch through which you can have a nice view to Montmartre Hill and a Sacré Cœur church on top of it.
+A massive watch through which you can have a beautiful view to Montmartre Hill and a Sacré Cœur church on top of it.

 *Get your Orsay Museum entrance ticket on a link here.